-(I love how a random google search brings out the most random and interesting results).
+(I love how a random google search brings out the most interesting results).

 What you need:

-- A metallic or wood hoop (available at Joanns, in the sewing section)
+- A metallic or wood hoop (available at craft stores, in the sewing section)

 - Any old rags or spare fabric you may have laying around